Executive Summary of Guidelines

 Any political event, candidate appearance/speech or forum held on GGC's campus must be sponsored by a GGC recognized organization.

-Any announcement of a political event happening on campus that is open to the public must also be sent to the Office of Government Affairs and the Office of Public Relations for review and appropriate dissemination.
-The Office of Government Affairs must be contacted immediately when any elected official or candidate for elected office will be on campus.
+Any announcement of a political event happening on campus that is open to the public must also be sent to the Office of Government and External Relations and the Office of Public Relations for review and appropriate dissemination.
+The Office of Government and External Relations must be contacted immediately when any elected official or candidate for elected office will be on campus.

 NOTE: Any group or individual must ensure that GGC’s non-discrimination policy is followed – no person shall be excluded from attending and/or participating in any political event on campus absent articulable security threat.